akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 ## B: add associations to a product using an association type with quantities

-1. Create a product model that will be the base of your product set
+1. We strongly recommend to **create a product model** that will be the base of your product set (please read our [product model](create-a-product.html#create-a-product-model) documentation to know how to create it.)
 1. Open the product form
 1. Click on the `Associations` tab
 1. Select the association type with quantities you created (please read our [Association Types](manage-your-association-types.html#create-an-association-type-with-quantities) documentation for more information.)